iBridges-for-iRODS/iBridges/docs/source/irods_search.rst

 	MetaSearch(value="my_value")

-means: find all data which is labeled with any key where the value is "my_value" and the units can also be anything.
+This translates to: find all data which are labeled with any key where the value is "my_value" and the units can also be anything.
 Here again you can also use wild cards.

 A query with metadata will look like:

 .. code-block:: python